by Cat, Aug 2007 (and updated many times) (photo, right, by Cat)

 Notes on Ingredients

-I use raw dairy milk, or diluted organic Coconut Milk, if fresh raw milk is not available.
+I use raw goat milk, or diluted organic Coconut Milk, if fresh raw milk is not available.
 Local pasteurized milk can also be used (but commercial ultra-pasteurized milk is not recommended).
 Another option is Almond Milk.

 I do not recommend using “lite” coconut milk, which is made from the final pressing of coconut meat, left over from the making of whole coconut milk.
 Because of this, it does not contain many of the beneficial fatty acids and other nutrients found in whole coconut milk.
 Instead, I recommend diluting whole coconut milk with filtered water (see my recipe for Coconut Milk Substitute for Dairy Milk in my article on Coconut Milk.